 Arc voltage is the voltage the arc has when you weld.
 It is much lower than the OCV, around 17-30V.

-Inverter welders offer enough arc voltage for basic and rutile rods if the welder’s OCV can start these rods.
+Inverter welders offer enough arc voltage for basic and rutile rods if their OCV can start these rods.

-However, E6010 rods need a higher arc voltage.
+However, E6010 rods require a higher arc voltage.
 If the welder cannot offer high enough arc voltage, the arc will be unstable, resulting in a bad weld.

 4. Lack of dedicated software

 While the inductors and voltage are very important factors, other components matter as well.
-That includes the software that comes embedded in the machine.
-It must be specifically designed to handle all the welding parameters to burn cellulosic rods.
+That includes the software that comes embedded in the inverter machine.
+It must be specifically designed to handle all the welding parameters, for instance, increased arc voltage.

 Inverter or transformer welder for E6010 rods?

 In case you want to buy a modern inverter stick welding machine and want to use E6010 rods with it, you better double-check it.
-It must specifically mention that it can burn cellulosic rods such as E6010s.
+It must specifically mention that it can burn them.

 The bad news is that inverter welders that can handle E6010s are not affordable.
 And in case they are out of warranty, they are too expensive to repair.

 It is easier for transformer welding machines to burn E6010 rods.
 They have, by nature, big inductors and offer high OCV and arc voltage.
-No need for the manufacturer to do anything extra so they can burn E6010s.
-Plus that you might find a used one in good condition without breaking the bank.
+Plus, that you might find a used one in good condition without breaking the bank.

 But with a transformer welder, you cannot have the intelligent features inverter welders have.
 First, there are no safety circuits to avoid the electrical shock risk of a high OCV.
 After that, they do not have helpful features such as hot-start, arc-force, and anti-stick.